livepeer/go-livepeer/README.md

 Orchestrators can be run in standalone mode without an attached transcoder.
 Standalone transcoders will need to connect to this orchestrator in order for the orchestrator to process jobs.

-- `livepeer --rinkeby --orchestrator -orchSecret asdf`
+- `livepeer --network rinkeby --orchestrator=true -orchSecret asdf`

 The orchSecret is a shared secret used to authenticate remote transcoders.
 It can be any arbitrary string.